Ekliptor/WolfBot/README.md

 A more detailed list of all features: https://wolfbot.org/features/

-The list of supported exchanges: https://wolfbot.org/features/exchanges/ Additionally WolfBot supports over 130 exchanges using [CCXT Library](https://github.com/ccxt/ccxt) (no WebSockets).
+The list of supported exchanges: https://wolfbot.org/features/exchanges/

+Additionally WolfBot supports over 130 exchanges using [CCXT Library](https://github.com/ccxt/ccxt) (no WebSockets, no margin trading).

 The full strategy documentation: https://wolfbot.org/strategy-docs/